When I was growing up my dad worked as an electrician during the day, and at night he attended law school, and on the weekends he worked construction.

 After my dad’s stroke, I think he felt a sense of purposelessness.
 Over the last year and a half of his life, he was more often depressed than happy.
 His usual wit and sarcasm was less frequent, and he was grumpy more often.
 The grandkids, and us adult kids, even started calling him Grumpa instead of Grampa.

-Although, NEVER to his face because he was still pretty strong and could have easily knocked our lights out.
+Although, we NEVER called him that to his face because he was still pretty strong and could have easily knocked our lights out.

 But, that’s life.